 We also have themed days and weeks throughout the year: e.g. Science Week, Roald Dahl Day, World Book Day.
 Themed days are also incorporated into curriculum.
 These may be designed to fit with national initiatives or to match with events in the UK: e.g. World Book Day, Comic Relief, Children in Need, and general elections.
 We also hold themed days to highlight our curriculum subjects: e.g. Science Week.

 The Role of Governors

-Our Governors are involved in monitoring the consistent approach to Teaching and Learning at The Holt Primary School, as well as new developments.
-Teaching and Learning is a standing item on every agenda.
+Our Governors are involved in monitoring the curriculum at The Holt Primary School, as well as new developments.
 Governors monitor practice in the following ways: